dufrenoyl/cb-workshop-2d/README.md

 The attendee should have all required permissions to create Virtual Machines and Virtual Machine networks on his box.

+* Room Facilities

+The room should provide a video-projector (HDMI, DVI or VGA) & a whiteboard with eraser & pens.

 ## VM Setup

 Details regarding the setup of the workshop VM can be found here: